Hauz Khas: Points of interest and tourism

 Historical Places like the Hauz Khas Complex which consists of the Hauz Khas Lake or Royal Tank, a mosque and a tomb, all from the time of the Khalji dynasty.
 Neeli Masjid and Chor Minar, where the heads of executed thieves (chor) would be put on display in the earlier days, lie inside the colony.

 Nearby landmarks include Siri Fort Auditorium, Siri Fort Sports Complex, HUDCO Place and Yusuf Sarai Community Centre.

 Hauz Khas is witnessing the growth of trendy shops and lodgings.
-It is now becoming the center for domestic and international tourists and backpackers.
+It is now becoming the centre for domestic and international tourists and backpackers.
 The area also is home to historical monuments and has easy access to the Delhi Metro, making it a preferred location for many visitors to India and domestic middle-class visitors from other Indian states.
 The area attracts young tourists with numerous hip hostels and cafes.

 Accessibility

 The domestic terminal of Indira Gandhi International Airport (Terminal 1) is 11 km from Hauz Khas while the international terminal (Terminal 3) is 16 km.

 Hazrat Nizamuddin railway station lies 8 km away.

 The Hauz Khas Metro Station (Yellow and Magenta Lines) is situated towards the Outer Ring Road.

 The Hauz Khas Bus Stand is also situated towards the Outer Ring Road.